PablitoGNU/visit-poland/README.md

 ### Technical information and Testing

 This website has been created in Cloud9.
 The Cloud9 is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.

-All photos are stored locally in the /assets/images/ folder.
+The pictures used on this website were obtained by using google image search, stored locally in the /assets/images/ folder.

 CSS stylesheet is stored in /assets/css folder.
-Markers for Google maps are stored in /asets/images/markers folder.

 This website use the Google Maps and Google Places API to provide search results as per UX section.

-Javascript to interact with Google MAPS API is stored in /assets/js/maps.js.
+Javascript file to interact with Google MAPS API is stored in /assets/js/maps.js.

 Documentation;

 *Google Maps Javascript API*(https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-hotelsearch)

-Markers are taken from icones8.com(https://icons8.com/icons).
+Markers for map are taken from icones8.com(https://icons8.com/icons) and are stored in /asets/images/markers folder.

 This website is responsive and has been tested using "Responsive Design Mode" from Firefox Web Developer and also using Chrome DevTools.

 ### Wireframes

 Wireframes for 3 types of resolution are stored in /assets/wireframes folder,  [link](/assets/wireframes).

 Search fligts directly from website will be added in the future, for now there is link to skyscanner website.

 ### How to run your website locally.